I check about 30 tech news sources every morning.

 Does the app actually learn what you care about?
 Or does it just throw everything at you and hope something sticks?

-I spent two weeks with each app on this list.
-Some figured out my interests in days.
-Others kept showing me crypto news when I’d already skipped it twenty times (not a great sign).
+I spent two weeks testing each app on this list.
+Some nailed my interests within days.
+Others?
+They kept pushing crypto news even after I’d skipped it twenty times, which felt like a pretty bad sign, honestly.

 Depth of Analysis vs. Breadth of Coverage